Maumagnaguagno/Locus/README.md

 -+state(predicate[, terms]).
 ```

-For the context you can check state and agent definition, but the system currently does not parse complex operation (with and/or/not):
+For the context you can check state and agent definition, but the system currently does not parse complex operations (with and/or/not, only an atom):

 ```
 +percept(bob, danger) : agentClass(human).